Solomon's Agreement with King Hiram

 Solomon Builds the House of the LORD

-11 Now the word of the Lord came to Solomon, 12 "Concerning this house that you are building, if you will walk in my statutes, obey my ordinances, and keep all my commandments by walking in them, then I will establish my promise with you, which I made to your father David.
-13 I will dwell among the children of Israel, and will not forsake my people Israel."
-14 So Solomon built the house, and finished it.
+11 (And the word of the Lord came to Solomon, saying, 12 About this house which you are building: if you will keep my laws and give effect to my decisions and be guided by my rules, I will give effect to my word which I gave to David your father.
+13 And I will be ever among the children of Israel, and will not go away from my people.
+14 So Solomon made the building of the house complete.)

 Solomon's Agreement with King Huram